-Can you freely associate with your own group?
+Can you freely associate with groups that you identify with?

-Are you forced to integrate with other groups that do not share your values?
+Are you forced to integrate with other groups that do not share your values or culture?

 How many years will it take, before your right to identify with your own group, will be recognised?

 Stay or Go – What nobody is telling you